arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Sunday 01/13/2019 10:30 (UTC)`.
+The last change was detected on `Monday 01/14/2019 10:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code